-Prior to joining J&J, Tiffany was the U.S. Head of Military & Veterans Outreach for Barclays, where she was charged with creating and implementing a strategy for veteran and military spouse hiring, retention, internal mobility, and community engagement.
-She previously led military employment and entrepreneurship efforts at First Data.
+Prior to joining J&J, Daugherty was the U.S. Head of Military & Veterans Outreach for Barclays where she was charged with creating and implementing a strategy for veteran and military spouse hiring, retention, internal mobility and community engagement.
+She previously led military employment, retention and entrepreneurship efforts at First Data.
 During that time, the team won several national awards based on innovative programming and outcomes including being ranked #1 on Military Times’ “Best for Vets: Employers” list in 2017, 2018, and 2019.

-In 2018, Daugherty was appointed by the New York City mayor to the NYC Veterans Advisory Board and served as vice chair.
-In 2020, Daugherty was appointed by the Secretary of the VA to the VA Advisory Board on Women Veterans.
+Daugherty currently serves as Co-Chair of the Hiring Our Heroes – US Chamber of Commerce Veteran Employment Advisory Council.
+Daugherty was previously appointed by New York City mayor to the NYC Veterans Advisory Board and served as vice chair.
+From 2019 to 2021, she was appointed by the Secretary of the VA to the VA Advisory Board on Women Veterans.

-She is an alumni of the 2018 George W. Bush Institute’s Stand-To Veteran Leadership Program and a member of the U.S. Chamber of Commerce, Hiring Our Heroes – Veteran Employment Task Force.
+She is an alumna of the 2018 George W. Bush Institute’s Stand-To Veteran Leadership Program.

 As a rehabilitation counselor and career coaching professional, Daugherty has directly helped over 2,000 students and veterans find careers and move forward in their transitions.
 She completed her bachelor’s degree at Austin Peay State University and received her Master of Arts in Rehabilitation Counseling from Assumption College.